skyway/skyway.github.io/en/android-tutorial.md

 ### Open Event

 Emitted when the connection to the ECLWebRTC server is ready to use.
-You should wait for this event before calling any other functions on the Peer object.
+You should wait for this event before calling any other methods on the Peer object.
 An ID which uniquely identifies the client, known as the PeerID, can be obtained from the callback function.
 The PeerID can be specified or randomly generated on the server if one isn't specified.
 This code displays the PeerID after the connection to the server is established.